vippsas/vipps-solutions/_common/_customer_authorizes_epayment.md

-The payment request will appear in the customer's Vipps MobilePay app, where they can select to pay or cancel.
+The payment request will appear in the customer's Vipps or MobilePay app, where they can select to pay or cancel.

 To get confirmation that payment was approved, monitor your